SHAKAR-AFZAL/coca-cola-retail-analytics-dashboard/README.md

 The Excel dashboard displays:

-- KPI summary for quick business overview
+- KPI summary for the quick business overview
 - Monthly Sales trends
 - Geographic visualization using US map
 - Product and retailer performance